alain-bertrand/Dot-World-Maker/README.md

 * Create a database on your MySQL or MariaDB and create a DB user for the engine
 * Import the SQL statements from tables.txt into your database
 * Edit the package.json file (config section)
+* install the needed packages: "npm install ."

 ## Running it
 * Start the server: node server.js
 * Using your browser connect to http://127.0.0.1:1337 or the port specified in the package.json

+## To edit the client or the server Code
+* Edit the *.ts* files never the resulting *.js* as they will be overwitten when you compile the engine
+* Use gulp with the task compile to compile once or the default task will watch the changes and compile when needed

 Default user: admin password: admin